strapi/documentation/docs/developer-docs/latest/guides/api-token.md

 ---
 title: API Tokens - Strapi Developer Documentation
-description: Learn in this guide how to create an API token system in your Strapi project to execute request as an authenticated use.
+description: Learn in this guide how to create an API token system in your Strapi project to execute request as an authenticated user.
 ---

 # API tokens